 Simply offering your clients’ employees, guests, and customers internet access over Wi-Fi falls short.
 What they need from you is Wi-Fi that secures their wireless environment 24/7/365 while providing the scalability, performance, and productivity to drive the best ROI for their business.
 You need to deliver a Trusted Wireless Environment.

-In 2019, WatchGuard started a movement dedicated to pursuing industry cooperation in building Wi-Fi security standards to protect everyone from these six known Wi-Fi threat categories into all Wi-Fi ecosystem technologies.
+In 2019, WatchGuard started a movement dedicated to pursuing industry cooperation in building Wi-Fi security standards to protect everyone from these six known Wi-Fi threat categories in all Wi-Fi ecosystem technologies.

 The Trusted Wireless Environment movement benefits all vendors, service providers, businesses, and consumers of Wi-Fi and seeks to solve this massive security problem with technology so that the weakest link in the security chain—the users—aren’t a part of the equation.